 Living infected animals can be are the greatest most significant source of pathogenic agents.
-These animals may directly transmit the pathogenic agent to other animals_1 They may and also cause lead to indirect infection transmission of pathogenic agents through live living organisms (vectors, people) or through the contamination of fomites, including breeding and handling equipment, bedding, feed, vehicles/vessels, and people's clothing and footwear, or the contamination of the environment.
+These animals may directly transmit the pathogenic agent to other animals They may and also cause lead to indirect infection transmission of pathogenic agents through live living organisms (vectors, people) or through the contamination of fomites, including breeding and handling equipment, bedding, feed, vehicles/vessels, and people's clothing and footwear, or the contamination of the environment.
 Although in some cases carcasses may remain contaminated infective for a period after death, active shedding of the pathogenic agent effectively ceases when the animal is killed or slaughtered.
 Thus, culling selective killing of animals is often a the preferred strategy for the control of contagious transmissible diseases.

 Veterinary Services should adapt any strategy for culling selective killing of animals, killing or disposal of dead animals and their products other potentially contaminated commodities strategy to the transmission pathways of the pathogenic agent.
-A stamping-out policy is should be the preferred strategy for highly contagious transmissible diseases and for situations where the country or zone was formerly previously free or freedom was impending, while entry transmissible diseases and situations where the disease is endemic.
+A stamping-out policy is should be the preferred strategy for highly contagious transmissible diseases and for situations where the country or zone was formerly previously free or freedom was impending.
+While oother strategies, such as 'test and cull', are better suited to less contagious transmissible diseases and situations where the disease is endemic.